AROpt: An Optimization Method for Autoregressive Time Series Forecasting: Conclusion

 \section{Conclusion}

-In this work, we introduced a novel loss function and training pipeline to address one of the most persistent challenges in modern time-series forecasting, AR rollout.
-Enabling a single fixed model to produce high-quality long-term predictions of arbitrary length without specialized architectural modifications or additional model retraining.
-Extensive experiments across diverse datasets demonstrate that our method improves the performance of iTransformer and its recent variants, achieving average MSE reductions exceeding 10\% for both short- and long-term forecasting.
-Moreover, our proposed approach is preferable to directly training a long-horizon forecasting model: it enables effective reuse of a short-horizon forecasting model for long-term forecasting, surpassing specialized long-horizon forecasting models with larger-scale projectors.
-We believe this work opens promising avenues for time-series forecasting research.
+In this work, we introduce a novel loss function and training pipeline to address one of the most persistent challenges in modern time-series forecasting, optimizing AR rollout.
+Our method enables a single fixed model to generate high-quality long-term forecasts of flexible length through AR rollout without requiring architectural changes or retraining.
+Extensive experiments across diverse datasets demonstrate that our method consistently improves the performance of iTransformer and its recent variants, achieving MSE reductions exceeding 10\% for both short- and long-term forecasting.
+Moreover, our proposed approach is preferable to directly training a long-horizon forecasting model, as it enables effective reuse of a short-horizon forecasting model for long-term forecasting, often outperforming specialized long-horizon forecasting models with larger-scale projectors on the evaluated benchmarks.
+We believe this work opens promising avenues for optimization methods in autoregressive time-series forecasting.